People’s Law School Comes to Madison County

 According to the Madison County Bar Association, this public education project allows local bar association members to share legal expertise in a forum that is user friendly.
 Attorneys involved in this program are not compensated but provide this valuable community service free of charge as a service to their community.

 The classes are free and open to the public.
 Anyone may attend one, several, or all of the sessions.
 No RSVP required.
-Free light refreshments will be provided.
-For more information, call or E-mail David Weder at 314.444.1364 dweder@lewisrice.com.
+For more information, call David Weder at 314.444.1364.

 More like this: